Michal45550/user-administration/README.md

 What should be added or improved:
-1. Add logging in service
+1. Add logs in service
 2. Encrypt the password
-3. Add 'show password' eye button in new user form
+3. Add 'show password' eye button in 'add user' form
 4. Error handling in client application
+5. Add some unit tests